Magazine (firearms): Integral box magazines

 The military cartridge was evolving as the magazine rifle evolved.
-Cartridges evolved from large-bore cartridges (.40 caliber/10 mm and larger) to smaller bores that fired lighter, higher-velocity bullets and incorporated new smokeless propellants.
+Cartridges evolved from large-bores (.40 caliber/10 mm and larger) to smaller bores that fired lighter, higher-velocity bullets and incorporated new smokeless propellants.
 The Lebel Model 1886 rifle was the first rifle and cartridge to be designed for use with smokeless powder and used an 8 mm wadcutter-shaped bullet that was drawn from a tubular magazine.
 This would later become a problem when the Lebel's ammunition was updated to use a more aerodynamic pointed bullet.
 Modifications had to be made to the centerfire case to prevent the spitzer point from igniting the primer of the next cartridge inline in the magazine through recoil or simply rough handling.
 This remains a concern with lever-action firearms today.
+It became apparent that the tubular magazine is generally unsuitable for storage of pointed bullet cartridges, and hence the need for a different magazine design.